Despite vow to remove the worst offenders, ICE data shows less than 1% of deportees had murder convictions

 ICE's public messaging about its deportation push has focused on undocumented immigrants with serious criminal records, highlighting deportees who were convicted of murder, sex offenses and other violent crimes.

 Another stated goal of the Trump administration was to remove those with ties to criminal organizations.
-The CBS News-obtained document shows that 3,256 of the more than 100,000 people removed, or 3.26%, were known or suspected gang members or terrorists.
+The CBS News-obtained document shows that 3,256 of the more than 100,000 people removed were known or suspected gang members or terrorists.

 In response to a CBS News inquiry, Department of Homeland Security spokesperson Tricia McLaughlin said ICE has now deported about 140,000 undocumented immigrants since Mr. Trump took office.
 She also added that 70% of those arrested by ICE were of "illegal aliens with criminal convictions or have pending criminal charges."
 McLaughlin declined to detail the nature of the convictions or criminal charges, or offer further specifics.

-Note: Editor's note: This article has been updated to clarify that the percentages included represent the number of convictions of recently deported undocumented immigrants.